Ethan-Hetrick/CX4803-MLB-final-project-Spring-2025/README.md

 Pearce, M. E., Langridge, G. C., Lauer, A. C., Grant, K., Maiden, M. C., & Chattaway, M. A. (2021).
 An evaluation of the species and subspecies of the genus Salmonella with whole genome sequence data: Proposal of type strains and epithets for novel S. enterica subspecies VII, VIII, IX, X and XI.
 Genomics, 113(5), 3152–3162.

+OpenAI.
+(2023).
+ChatGPT (Mar 14 version) [Large language model].

 Abd-Alhalem, S. M., et al. (2024).
 Deep learning approach to taxonomic classification with CNN-ELM.
 ITC-Egypt.

 de Medeiros, B. A., Cai, L., Flynn, P. J., Yan, Y., Duan, X., Marinho, L. C., ... & Davis, C. C. (2025).
 A composite universal DNA signature for the Tree of Life.
 Nature Ecology & Evolution, 1–15.

 Cartes, J. A., et al. (2025).
 PanSpace: Fast and scalable indexing for massive bacterial databases. bioRxiv, 2025–03.

+### Statement on the Use of Generative AI

+ChatGPT was used for some basic code syntax, code debugging and file formatting tasks.
+All ideas, writing and analyses were generated without the use of generative AI.